Exploring Antarctica

 Aitcho, Greenwich, and the South Shetland Islands

-The first landing was on Barrientos Island, which is part of the Aitcho group of Islands.
-These islands are themselves part of the South Shetland Islands.
-The South Shetland Islands are approximately 80 miles offshore from the Antarctic Peninsula.
-The M/V Ushuaia anchored a little ways off from the landing site.
-And even though the only way ashore was to descend a steep gangplank hanging from the side of the ship; everyone was happy to be leaving for solid ground.
+Our first landing in the breathtaking Antarctic region was on Barrientos Island, part of the Aitcho group of islands.
+These islands themselves belong to the South Shetland Islands, located approximately 80 miles offshore from the Antarctic Peninsula.
+The M/V Ushuaia anchored a short distance from the landing site.
+Despite the only way to reach the shore being a descent down a steep gangplank hanging from the ship's side, everyone eagerly anticipated setting foot on solid ground.

 The distant lifeline